 In the last 20 years, I have worked with many customers to reduce performance risks in critical IT systems.
 Most of these performance engineering and load testing projects were introduced after severe outages in the production environment affected these businesses.
 Unfortunately, system performance is an invisible element during software development.
 We realize performance bottlenecks when it's almost too late and often only when customers are affected and escalate such problems.

-When severe performance problems and downtimes impact customers, they tend to overreact, spend all their money for a poorly laid out performance improvement exercise which results in even more significant issues.
+When severe performance problems and downtimes impact customers, they tend to overreact and spend all their money on a poorly laid out performance improvement exercise which results in even more significant issues.

 I am sharing the performance engineering budget quadrants idea in this post as a guideline and reality-check.

 Performance engineering is not part of your value stream.
 However, you run load and performance tests from time to time if you identify some long-running requests.
 This unstructured practice introduces a high risk because it's up to the product teams to consider a performance test as required.
 Time pressure leads to shortcuts and higher risk tolerance.
 Your investment in performance engineering is small, but the risks of running into significant performance issues are too high.